- 1 How can I get a quick divorce in Illinois?

 In Illinois, there is no mandatory waiting period for an uncontested divorce as long as you meet the residency requirements.
 A contested divorce usually has a waiting period of six months.
 Overall, finalizing a divorce in Illinois can take anywhere between 2 months and a year.

 What is the best way to get divorced?

 If you want to get a divorce fast, an uncontested divorce will help you do that.
 An uncontested divorce also will save you money in legal fees, will reduce stress, and will get you through the court system much faster than a contested divorce.

-How much does a uncontested divorce cost in Illinois?
+How much does it cost to file for divorce in Cook County Illinois?

 What is wife entitled to in divorce Illinois?